Virtues and the Seven Deadly Sins:

 From an eternal perspective, no one is any more or less valuable.

 It is best not to think of one’s own humility.

 Focusing on humility may prevent one from having confidence in their abilities.

 There are two ways of approaching our limitations:

 praising what we can do.

 In the Middle Ages humility was used by the nobility to oppress peasants.

-Many people who try to deal with their sinful pride end up killing their
+Many people who try to deal with their sinful pride end up killing their sense of self-worth.

 According to Nietzsche, humility is used to keep “the herd” in check.

 Virtues can be misused when they are politicized.